-We are implementing these additional safety precautions based on guidance from the CDC, WHO, and federal and state governments.
+We have implemented additional safety precautions based on guidance from the CDC, OHA, and federal and state governments.
 As things continue to develop and evolve, we will look at the best ways to care for our patients.

-Here are a few of the actions we have taken in the last few weeks, and are continuing to strictly enforce:
+Here are a few of the actions we have taken and are continuing to strictly enforce:

 - Patients entering the building are being screened for COVID-19 symptoms as recommended by the CDC for fever, cough, or potential exposure.